This week’s blog is part 1 of 2, where Water Hygiene Centre looks at TVC’s and explains what they are, including organisms and method of analysis.

-Sampling plans may form part of a wider Water Safety Plan or WSP designed to promote good practices in building water systems management
+Sampling plans may form part of a Water Safety Plan [WSP] designed to promote good practices in building water systems management.

 Part 2 will look at when to use TVC’s and what they can tell us about our building water systems.

 For more information on how Water Hygiene Centre can assist with sampling requirements, water safety plans and other aspects of water safety, visit our services page.